Working with Listings

 Allow group MarketplaceUsers to manage orm-job in compartment ABC

 • The following policy gives the specified example group, MarketplaceUsers, the ability to work with specific listings in the specified example compartment in any way possible.
-The statements include the ability to list and subscribe to images and the ability to create images and stacks from listings:
+The statements include the ability to list and subscribe to images and the ability to create images, stacks, containers, and helm charts:

 Allow group MarketplaceUsers to manage app-catalog-listings in compartment ABC